Frequently Asked Questions

 Visit the Home Care section of this website to request an appointment with one of our Home Care technicians.
 If you prefer to speak with our Home Care team via phone, please call 604.685.3888.

 If our Home Store for your community is still open, the team that assisted you with your home purchase is available daily in person at the Home Store or over the phone.

-If our Home Store for your community is closed, please call our Sales Coordinator that we have introduced you to.
-While we complete the construction of your home we will stay in touch mostly through email, so please look out for our updates.
-If you’re missing our Sales Coordinator’s contact details, please call our main office at 604.685.3888 and let our team know your name, community and reason for your call, and we’ll connect you with the right person to assist you.
-You can also click on the webpage for your community to find out the current contact details for the team.
+If our Home Store for your community is closed, please call the Sales Coordinator that we have introduced you to.
+While we complete the construction of your home, we will stay in touch mostly through email, so please watch for our updates.
+If you’re missing our Sales Coordinator’s contact details, please call our main office at 604.685.3888 and let our team know your name, your community and the reason for your call, and we’ll connect you with the right person to assist you.
+You can also click on the web page for your community to find out the current contact details for the team.

 There are a number of pieces of equipment in your new home that are backed by the original manufacturer’s warranty.
 When permitted, we transfer the warranty to you when you complete the purchase of your new home.
 Check your Home Care book for details on the equipment and associated warranties.